JayPeet/NichijouWindowsTheme/README.md

 Nichijou Windows Theme
 ====================

-The first edition of a Nichijou theme for Windows 7 and 8.
+The first edition of a Nichijou theme for Windows 7 and 8, 8.1, 10 and 11.

 Includes:
 -353 Images in 1920 * 1080.
 (Although A few need re saved in that resolution.)